danishsgithub/Assignment-Project-1/README.md

 #### Feature 6 - Booking Page
 - Users will get to input Name, set Date and Time of appointment and also choose the service type that they want to get.
 - A ‘book’ button will be at the bottom, to allow user to ‘book’ an appointment.
-#### Feature 7 - Javascript Feature
-- When users press the button after submitting a question, a pop up message will show up stating that their question has been sent.
-- When users press the button after completing a booking, a pop up message will show up showing that booking has been confirmed.
-#### Feature 8 - Responsive Web Design
+#### Feature 7 - Responsive Web Design
 - Navbar will adjust to a list when the screen is less than 800px, making it easier for users to go to other sections.
 - For the services and review section, when the screen is smaller, the content will adjust from side by side to top down.
-- For the contact use section, the content will also adjust to top down from side by side, when the screen is smaller.
+- For the contact-us section, the content will also adjust to top down from side by side, when the screen is smaller.
+- For the shop page, the shop items will also adjust to top down, from 3 items side by side, when the screen is smaller.
+Furthermore, the category buttons and shopping cart will move to the center and adjust to top down when the screen is smaller.

+### Javascript Features
+1. When users press the button after submitting a question, a pop up message will show up stating that their question has been sent.
+2. When users press the button after completing a booking, a pop up message will show up showing that booking has been confirmed.
+3. When users hover over a shop item, the item image will enlarge slightly.
+4. When a user presses one of the category buttons, it will scroll down to the selected category.
+5. After pressing the "add to cart" button, the button will change colour to green and will say "Added!"
+6. The shopping cart will show the number of items in the cart, this is after the user presses the "add to cart" button, adding more items to the cart
+7.